 In 2012, Alberta established its own hybrid test.
 The case involved a mother of 2 small children who had to work at night and couldn't afford childcare during the day.
-The Alberta court said the test for family status discrimination should be the same as the test for other forms of discrimination where the employee need only show that:
+The Alberta court stated that to make out a prima facie case for family status discrimination, an employee need only show the 3 things the Canadian Supreme Court said in a case called Moore v.
+British Columbia (Education), 2012 SCC 61, that an employee must show for other grounds of discrimination: